mundimark/awesome-txt/README.md

 Text, Text, Text - The past, present and future of writing (and publishing).

-# Awesome .TXT / Text
+# Awesome .TXT

-A collection of awesome .TXT / Text formats, tools & services, tips & tricks and more.
+A collection of awesome .TXT formats, tools & services, tips & tricks and more.

 #### _Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks._